nsbarr/self-therapy/content/posts/my-first-post.md

 3. **Flesh out.** The individual learns basic details about the part: its name, what it looks like, what it’s saying, etc.
 4. **Feel.** The individual checks how they feel toward the part before going any further.
 If they feel open, curious, compassionate, etc., then they continue.
 If they are feeling judgment, aversion, or just going blank, it means they are “blended,” or partially taken over by another part.
 They either reconnect with Self-energy, or switch focus to that part.
 5. **Befriend.** The individual learns more about how the part operates: what is the job it does, how long has it been doing that job, how it feels about that job, etc.
 6. **Fears.** The individual learns what fears the part has by asking what is it scared would happen if it stopped doing its job.
-The individual validates and negotiates those fears, giving the part hope that we can show them alternative ways of understanding their system.
+The individual validates and negotiates those fears, giving the part hope that they can show them alternative ways of caring for their system.

-When I attempt to do self-therapy, I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) say in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.
+When I attempt to do self-therapy, I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.

 Historically, I've found this very difficult to do on my own.
 I seem not to be alone – Bonnie Weiss published a companion workbook to *Self-Therapy*{{< sidenote >}}Bonnie Weiss, [Self-Therapy Workbook: An Exercise Book For The IFS Process](https://amzn.to/45z34IK) (2013).{{< /sidenote >}}, containing 32 exercises to scaffold solo sessions.
 Additionally, there are Facebook groups like "Parts Work Practice" and "IFS Self-Healers Community (Internal Family Systems)" with thousands of members who meet online to practice together.